Florida Rental Laws - An Overview of Landlord Tenant Rights in Orange Park

 • Maintain the unit to the required habitable conditions.

-• Keep their rented premises in a sanitary state.
+• Keep their premises in a sanitary state.

 • Use all the provided fixtures and facilities reasonably.